Group sequential designs for negative binomial outcomes: Simulation study

+Here, $e=\exp(1)$ denotes Euler's number and $q_{\alpha}$ denotes the $\alpha$-quantile of a standard normal distribution.
 We present the simulation results for the scenarios motivated by the number of heart failure hospitalizations and the results for the scenarios motivated by the number of lesions separately, starting with the results for the heart failure hospitalization scenarios.